gedrutten/Portfolio/content/3580qca/Week09.md

     When cut or broken, it will continue to grow
 5. Cartography
 6. Decalcomania
-    These 2 points mean that there is no master plan, but the reslt can be mapped.
+    These 2 points mean that there is no master plan, but the result can be mapped.

 If you make a comparison of website structure, Wikipedia is a site that allows you to jump from one topic to another through the hyperlinks in a very unstructured way.
 Other sites, such as the My Griffith website are built around a central home page which that encourages you to follow a hierarchical path when navigating to the topic you're looking for.
 In the latter example, a certain topic must be navigated to in a prescribed way, whereas with the Wikipedia example, you may find a particular topic linked to from an unlikely source.